 You will not be reimbursed for healthcare you receive during the waiting period.
 To save you from having to pay for any healthcare services that you or your family members may need, it is strongly recommended that you take out private insurance within 5 days following your arrival in Québec.
 Thereafter, coverage is more difficult to obtain.

-New Brunswick health care waiting period is similar to that of MSP BC.
-You can find more information as well as download the application forms using the link below.
+Saskatchewan health care waiting period is similar to that of MSP BC.

 To find out about the private coverage during the waiting period you can refer to the insurance calculator: